The National Screening Unit (NSU) provides health screening programmes in New Zealand.

-The National Screening Unit is also responsible for introducing the quality improvement measures for antenatal screening for Down syndrome.
+The NSU is also responsible for introducing the quality improvement measures for antenatal screening for Down syndrome and other conditions.

 The NSU monitors the quality of screening programmes, and works with expert groups to make sure each screening programme is based on the latest evidence and meets high standards.
 The NSU also advises the Government on other potential programmes.

 - National coordination, leadership, and advice to government regarding screening

 - Ensuring obligations under the Treaty of Waitangi are met

 - Research and development including evaluation of new evidence related to screening and evidence-based appraisal of technological advances in screening

 - Developing frameworks, policies and standards

 - Monitoring performance and evaluating screening services

 - Coordinating, leading and developing a screening workforce

 - Identifying under-screened groups and developing effective strategies to improve their participation